 - Spies in the American Revolution: Betcha Didn’t Know!WOW this was a fascinating topic, learning about spies in the American Revolution.
 We took a week-long detour to explore this topic!

-- Read Through American History with Leveled ReadersThese leveled readers are great for kids to practice their reading skills or just to have something easier on hand for fun reading.
+- US History: Elementary Level Books for ReadingThese elementary level books for reading are great for kids to practice their reading skills or just to have something easier on hand for fun.
 History + reading in one shot!
 These stories are a bit simplified and one-dimensional.
-When provided, the author’s notes give additional insight.
-I… Read more: Read Through American History with Leveled Readers
+When provided, the author’s notes give additional… Read more: US History: Elementary Level Books for Reading

-- Books about the other Founding FathersI’ll have to admit, I didn’t know much about the other Founding Fathers.
+- Books about the other Founding Fathers of AmericaI’ll have to admit, I didn’t know much about the other Founding Fathers of America.
 These picture and short chapter books were engaging reads for us.
 This post may contain Amazon Affiliate Links.
 I may earn a few cents on qualifying purchases.
-Thanks in advance for helping with the… Read more: Books about the other Founding Fathers
+Thanks in advance for helping… Read more: Books about the other Founding Fathers of America

-- Stories from the Five Nations of the IroquoisThe Haudenosaunee are more commonly known as the Iroquois.
-Haudenosaunee means “People of the Longhouse.”
-The Iroquois Confederacy is comprised of five nations, with one added later.
-The original five nations of the Iroquois are the Cayuga, Seneca, Mohawk, Oneida, and Onondaga, who agreed to the… Read more: Stories from the Five Nations of the Iroquois
+- Stories from the Five Nations of the Iroquois ConfederationThe Haudenosaunee, or “People of the Longhouse,” are more commonly known as the Iroquois.
+The Iroquois Confederation is comprised of five nations, with one added later.
+The original five nations of the Iroquois are the Cayuga, Seneca, Mohawk, Oneida, and Onondaga, who agreed to the Great… Read more: Stories from the Five Nations of the Iroquois Confederation

 - The Beginning of the American RevolutionThe Battles of Lexington and Concord were the beginning of the American Revolution.
 The first volley of shots between the British and the minutemen at Concord is known as “the shot heard round the world.”
 We kicked off our study of the American Revolution with these… Read more: The Beginning of the American Revolution

-- Tales and Traditions of the Lenni LenapeThe Lenni Lenape, also known as the Delaware, originally inhabited the current states of Delaware, Pennsylvania, New Jersey, and the southern part of New York.
+- Tales and Traditions of the Lenni Lenape IndiansThe Lenni Lenape Indians, also known as the Delaware American Indians, originally inhabited the current states of Delaware, Pennsylvania, New Jersey, and the southern part of New York.
 This post may contain Amazon Affiliate Links.
 I may earn a few cents on qualifying purchases.
-Thanks in advance for helping with… Read more: Tales and Traditions of the Lenni Lenape
+Thanks in advance… Read more: Tales and Traditions of the Lenni Lenape Indians

 - Books about George WashingtonThese are the books about George Washington that we enjoyed.
 Some are overviews of his life, some focus on events during the Revolutionary War, and some on his presidency.
 I felt it was important to also learn about one of the Washington’s enslaved people, Ona Judge.… Read more: Books about George Washington

-- Books about Benjamin Franklin, Inventor and StatesmanBenjamin Franklin is such a interesting character to study along with the history of colonial America.
-These books about Benjamin Franklin focus various facets of his personality: his inventions, his love for swimming, his inventions, and his role as statesman for the colonies.
-This post may… Read more: Books about Benjamin Franklin, Inventor and Statesman
+- Science and History with Benjamin Franklin BooksBenjamin Franklin is such a interesting character to study along with the history of colonial America.
+In these Benjamin Franklin books for kids, we learned so many fun facts about Benjamin Franklin and the various facets of his personality: his inventions, his love for swimming, and… Read more: Science and History with Benjamin Franklin Books

-- New Amsterdam: Before there was New YorkI made a handful of acquaintances in college who had attended the prestigious Stuyvesant High School in New York City.
+- New Amsterdam New York: History of the Big AppleI made a handful of acquaintances in college who had attended the prestigious Stuyvesant High School in New York City.
 And now, I know the history behind the person, Peter Stuyvesant!
-Here are the books that we read about the Dutch pioneers that created the settlement… Read more: New Amsterdam: Before there was New York
+Here are the books that we read about the Dutch pioneers that created the settlement… Read more: New Amsterdam New York: History of the Big Apple

 - Interesting Books about PilgrimsDo you think pilgrims when you think of Plymouth, Massachusetts?
 I learned that they most likely did not land on Plymouth Rock!
 I found all of these books about Pilgrims at my library and I hope you can, too!
 Most histories do not mention why the… Read more: Interesting Books about Pilgrims